nico-bohlinger/RL-X/rl_x/environments/README.md

 **\_\_init__.py**
 - Registers the environment with the environment manager
 - Needs to import create_env() and get_config() functions for the registration
 - Creates a constant for the environment name which can be imported for running an experiment.
-Environment names use their directory structure as the name.
+The name is extracted from the environment's directory structure.
     - Example: ```--config.environment.name="gym.mujoco.humanoid_v4"```
     - See: ```experiments/start_experiment.py```